Alok/arXivScrape/README.md

 The goal is to make this a true `calibre` plugin, with support for all platforms and no external dependencies.

+## How to Use
+Move the script to somewhere on your `$PATH` (run `echo $PATH` if you don't know where that is) or keep track of what folder you downloaded this script into and run this in the terminal:

+`exec-scrape.sh file1 file2`

 ## Dependencies
 - \*nix System (Mac/Linux or GNU/Linux if you're Richard Stallman)
 - Python 3